FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 | 🦄 Einhorn            | +5      | -5    | +1      |
 | ☢️ Dreifaltigkeit     | WIN*    | +1    | +5      |

-*you win this round and receive all rocks from all players.
+*you win this round and receive all game rocks from all players (player stash excluded!).

 Please Note: